thomas-um-grant/ms-project/background/obsidian_vault/background-research/papers/more-relevant/Evals/Chart-MRAG Bench.md

 2) verifying the modality authenticity of extracted keypoints through crossmodal verification.
 3) generating diverse QA pairs by combining related keypoints across documents and modalities.

+They end up having 12 workers annotate the QAs after the generation to review it.